Upper Endoscopy Doctor NYC Gastroenterologist | NYC Endoscopy GI Doctor

 As best in class NYC gastroenterologists, our endoscopy NYC doctors provide highly personalized and comprehensive care.
 Their philosophies regarding the doctor/patient relationship is based on trust and has earned them some of the most respected reputations in NYC.

-For more information about an upper endoscopy or to schedule an endoscopy appointment with the GI doctor, Dr. Shawn Khodadidan, please contact our Upper East Side NYC office.
+For more information about an upper endoscopy in NYC or to schedule an endoscopy appointment with the GI doctor, Dr. Shawn Khodadadian, please contact our Upper East Side NYC office.